What is the Classification of Wine

 These are the three main wine classification factors:

-The wines are classified according to colors, such as White wine, Red wine, Rosé wine, and Blush wine.
+According to colors, the wines are classified into 4 types White wine, Red wine, Rose wine, and Blush wine.

 b) Red Wine: Produced by being fermented in contact with grape skins from which the wine gets its color.
 Normally dry wines.